B0RG/borg/README.md

 # runs on :exit events when ctrl-c is hit
 # set :borg_sigint_triggers_exit, true

-load 'borg'
+require 'borg-rb'
-# load any other borg gems here.
+# require any other borg gems here.
-# NOTE: require ends up causing the initializers to be called every time a config is loaded.

 ```